-Move On When Ready Dual-Credit Program for Georgia High School Students
+Dual Enrollment Program for Georgia High School Students

-Move On When Ready - Educating Georgia's Future through Dual Credit
+Dual Enrollment - Educating Georgia's Future through Dual Credit

 In 2015, the Georgia General Assembly passed a law that streamlined the existing dual-credit programs.
 As a result, Accel, Dual HOPE Grant, and the original Move On When Ready have been combined into one program entitled Move On When Ready (MOWR), in which high school students may earn high school course credits while taking college courses.
 Georgia's Move On When Ready dual-credit program is available to any Georgia student in grades 9-12 enrolled in a public school, private school, or home-study program operated pursuant to O.C.G.A.
 20-2-690 in Georgia.
 Students must apply and be accepted to a participating postsecondary institution.
+In 2017, the name was changed to Dual Enrollment to ensure students are utilizing the program appropriately and simplify people's understanding of and navigation through the state's program.